salmakhatun0056/total-car-care/README.md

 [Firebase Website](https://assignment-11-9c99d.web.app/)

 * This is a website about tools manufacturer shop.
-* The website is fully function Single Page Application.
+* The website is fully function Single Page Application with react route and nested route.
-* It has Private route.
 * User can register with email and Password
 * User can also sign in with google account.
 * It has password reset system.